 For those with a family history of type 2 diabetes, weight gain and an inactive lifestyle can increase insulin resistance.
 As insulin resistance increases, your body fights to maintain normal blood sugar levels.
 It does this by increasing the amount of insulin made in the pancreas.
 During this phase you may develop pre-diabetes (glucose intolerance).
 The extra insulin helps for a while, but eventually your pancreas becomes tired and can no longer produce enough insulin to maintain normal blood sugars.
 It is at this point you may be diagnosed with type 2 diabetes.
 Over time, the pancreas of people with type 2 diabetes may naturally lose its ability to make insulin.
-The pancreas of people with type 2 diabetes over time will naturally lose its ability to produce insulin.
 Therefore it is expected that you may move from controlling diabetes with meal planning and exercise to adding oral medications and possibly insulin.
 Remember, it is most important to maintain normal blood sugars, and you may need to add oral medication or insulin to meal planning and physical activity.

 Treatment for type 2 diabetes

 Treatment for type 2 diabetes focuses on keeping your blood sugars as close to normal as possible.
 This is the best way to prevent the complications of diabetes.
 The components of diabetes care include:

 - Meal Planning

 - Medication (pills or insulin)